CesiumGS/cesium-native/doc/async-system.md

 `AsyncSystem` is a powerful abstraction for writing safe and easy-to-understand multithreaded code.
 Even if so, `AsyncSystem` does not completely prevent you from creating data races.
 In particular, it's essential to use care and good judgement when choosing what to capture in continuation lambdas.
 Here are some tips:

-* DO NOT capture by reference or pointer, unless you're certain that the object referenced will still be around when the continuation is invoked.
+* DO NOT capture by reference or pointer, unless you're certain that the object referenced is thread-safe and will still be around when the continuation is invoked.
 This can be difficult to achieve in practice!
 * DO think in terms of transferring ownership of an object to the promise chain, and transferring ownership back out at the end.
 This requires use of `std::move` and a `mutable` lambda (so that the captured value is not `const`).
 It looks like this:

 \snippet{trimleft} ExamplesAsyncSystem.cpp lambda-move